TeraProxy/Manapotter/README.md

 * on - Enables the script
 * off - Disables the script

 Any other input returns a summary of above commands in the game.

+Alternative commands in all other chats:
+* !mpots - Toggles between "on" and "off" state

 ## Safety
 Whatever you send to "!Manapotter" in game is intercepted client-side.
 The chat is NOT sent to the server.